Designing for Problems, Not Pages: Login.gov Support

 3. Progressive disclosure reduced cognitive overload

-6/10 help sites utilized the principle of progressive disclosure through collapsible accordions or paginated, step-by-step processes.
+6/10 help sites utilized the principle of progressive disclosure through collapsible accordions or paginated, step-by-step processes to diagnose user issues.

 This makes it easier for users to process information and make decisions to find solutions on their troubleshooting journey.